kouts/vue-modal/docs/usage/index.md

 app.use(modalPlugin)
 ```

-To control the visibility of the modal with the mane `prop` you use the and `show`/`hide` functions.
+To control the visibility of the modal with the name `prop` you use the and `show`/`hide` functions.

 **Composition API**